 deeice has been working on porting stuff from iz2s over to bleeding edge and recently got the gmenu2x file selector working.
 I use the gmenu2x file selector to load disk images for sio2bsd.
 This should make it easy enough for anyone at the retro gaming tournament to load floppy games from the gui.

 I plan on making a better SIO connector with the level shifter on it, additional line for the command pin and a through hole header.
 It would be useful not only for Zipit, but Raspberry Pi or other dev boards.
 When I do, I’ll post it here.

 I made a board and ordered it from OSH Park.
 After I get the boards and verify they work, I’ll open the project if anyone wants to get their own made.
 The boards have arrived and are working well.
 I haven’t tested yet with the Zipit, but I connected it to a ESP-01 and got the Atari 400 connected to a bbs over telnet/Wifi.
-Click the OSHPark link below to order the board (parts list and description are there also).
+Click HERE to order the board from OSH Park (parts list and description are there also).